sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 Jumping into it:

-`if manager`

 - How long did you work with them?
-- Did they directly report to you?
-- Did they have any direct reports?
-- What were their core responsibilities?
-- What were their biggest strengths they brought to the role, or to the company as a whole?
-- What were some things they could have improved upon?
-- Did you speak to them about this?
-(If yes: did they show improvements?)
-- Can you think of an instance when they went above and beyond?
-- If given the opportunity, would you rehire them?
-  `if peer`
-- How long did you work with them?
 - In what capacity did you work together?
+- `if manager` Did they have any direct reports?
 - What were their core responsibilities?
 - What were their biggest strengths they brought to the role, or to the company as a whole?
 - What were some things they could have improved upon?